haimbilia/BuyHub/readme.txt

-    => 055808 - when user requests for the data then in popup> email is not there in field => 055807 - ribbon linked by seller1 are getting edited by admin and allowing him to add other seller2 items to that => 055816 - remove phone number suggestion with fields throughout system
+    => 055808 - when user requests for the data then in popup> email is not there in field => 055807 - ribbon linked by seller1 are getting edited by admin and allowing him to add other seller2 items to that => 055816 - remove phone number suggestion with fields throughout system => 055824 - seller> manage ribbons> link type is coming with n/a while values are there on editing the same

 New Features:
     => Admin shipped products listing page